hammad-r-javed/jenny-fsharp/README.md

     | RowsNotSameLengths
     | EmptyList
 ```
 No list that is passed to either table, ordered list, unordered list constructors is allowed to be empty, otherwise `Jenny.Err.EmptyList` will be returned inside the Result.
-Number of columns in each row (length of the lists) all must be the saem as well.
+Number of columns in each row (length of the lists) all must be the same as well.

 Example of encoding a created element:
 ```fsharp